Model AH2P • Earphone Adapter for Use with Office and Home Landline Telephones

 - The AH2P Adapter has a female jack that accepts AHJ and CTIA compatible earphone headsets

-- The female jack accepts a 4-pin TRRS 3.5mm male plug and the opposite end plug has a 3-conductor TRS male 2.5mm plug that will fit most home and office landline phones
+- The female jack accepts a 4-pin TRRS 3.5mm male plug with a 14 inch cable and the opposite end plug has a 3-conductor TRS male 2.5mm plug that will fit most home and office landline phones

 - The AH2P adapter will enable your iPhone compatible earphone to connect with most home or office phones that have a 2.5mm jack